youssefazriouil/dotgame/README.md

 - When the game starts, a new dot should appear on the playing area.
 - Dots fall at a constant rate.
 A player should be able to use a slider to control the rate at which dots fall, with a range of 10-100 pixels per second.
 - New dots appear at a random horizontal position at the top of the box.
 A dot should not "hang" off the left or right edge of the screen.
 Dots should vary randomly in size from 10px in diameter to 100px in diameter.
-- When a player touches or clicks a dot, dot should disappear from the box,  the score should be increased based on the dot's value, and a new dot should appear at the top of the page 1000ms later.
+- When a player touches or clicks a dot, the dot should disappear from the box and a new dot should appear at the top of the page 1000ms later.
 - A new dot should also appear every 1000ms.

 You can view your running application by clicking the "Show" link in the upper left-hand corner of the page.